How the Cayuga Fund Operates

-The selected managers enroll in the Applied Portfolio Management class (NBA 512), taught by Professor Sanjeev Bhojraj, for both semesters of their second year.
+The selected managers enroll in the Applied Portfolio Management class (NBA 5120), co-taught by Professor Sanjeev Bhojraj; Clinical Professor, Scott Stewart and Chris Meredith for both semesters of their second year.
 Each member participates in one of seven teams that cover key economic sectors in the S&P 500.
 Based on rigorous research, they prepare and present proposed investment ideas to the class as a whole.
 The managers adopt positions only after a 2/3 majority agree in a formal class vote.
 Student course grades are based on their formal reports, presentations, and class participation, as well as portfolio performance relative to the sector benchmark.

 Faculty Advisors and outside Investment Advisors (professional portfolio managers or research analysts, including many Johnson alumni) work with students, providing resources and ongoing expert feedback in the investment process.
 Investment Advisors may be invited to attend formal class presentations in person or via teleconference.
 Student Portfolio Managers prepare a formal annual report on the performance of the fund, which they present to investors at the annual shareholders' meeting.